What does it take to raise backyard chickens?

 - Chickens lay eggs.
 These eggs are fresh, taste great, and are full of nutrition because you control what goes into egg production with the food you give your chickens.
 You can also try your hand at selling fresh eggs to make some extra money, which is a great idea for kids.
 Expect one egg per day from each hen you have.
 Some breeds do not lay eggs daily, but will lay 3 to 4 eggs weekly.

 - Chickens create excellent fertilizer.
-Chicken manure contains a good deal of nitrogen, phosphorus and potassium – the primary ingredients in lawn and garden fertilizers (link to fertilizer numbers blog).
-Chicken manure, or poop, can be composted and then added to the soil of your garden, flowers, trees, shrubs, and lawns.
+Chicken manure contains a good deal of nitrogen, phosphorus and potassium – the primary ingredients in lawn and garden fertilizers.
+Chicken manure can be composted and added to the soil of your garden, flowers, trees, shrubs, and lawns.
 The all-natural homemade fertilizer will save you money and help produce great results.
 Speak to the experts at your local Grange Co-op to learn more about composting.

 - Chickens help clean your yard.
 These hard-working birds will clear harvested garden beds of weeds, and eat fallen fruit from trees before they start rotting and attract bugs.